silvianaho/LectureHallSchedule/worksheets/weekly_report/weekly_report_5.md

 -   integrate with frontend
 -   integrate with backend
--   fixe major bug
+-   fix major bug

 ## Additional Thoughts
 -  Almost there

--
+-  Pagination is so difficult